the0neWhoKnocks/webpack-tidy-plugin/README.md

 most likely have WP output a manifest with the generated files, and the server will read from that to load the most current hashed bundle.

-The catch to the above set-up, is that you'll end up with a folder full of generated files while in watch mode, or when you run a one-off build (say for production) you may have some straggling files from a previous dev session.
+The catch to the above setup, is that you'll end up with a folder full of generated files while in watch mode, or when you run a one-off build (say for production) you may have some straggling files from a previous Dev session.

 This plugin will ensure that there's only ever one version of the current bundle in your output directories.